-In 2009, Nicholas D. Hayes of Milwaukee, a researchist, wrote a book called "Saving Sailing."
-He brought numbers to the table, which doesn't really occur normally.
-Without blowing the book, one of the strongest points is that sailing is a family activity.
-I recommend everyone considering, or in, sailing to read this book.
+In 2009, Nicholas D. Hayes of Milwaukee, a researchist, wrote a book called “Saving Sailing.”
+He brought numbers to the table, which doesn’t really occur normally.
+Without needing a spoiler alert, one of the strongest points is that sailing is a family activity.
+I recommend everyone considering sailing, or in sailing, should read this book.

 It brings the whole family together when done right.
 Each member contributing based on their own strengths.
 When children are young, it is the best time to get them involved.
 One friend of mine sailed around the world with her husband, and 5 and 8 year old children.
 Each having to stand watches on their own to steer and maintain a course to far-away lands.

 Children will rise to the level of responsibility you give them.
 Be sure to have the children perform all duties on board your boat from making sandwiches, to scrubbing the deck, to steering a course.
 They will achieve.

 As a lad at 13, I spent a winter of weekends sanding down the bottom of a 25-year old 23′ 2-person wood boat with my dad.
 We had it in Frank Raymond’s (a sailing friend) garage nearby.
 We put a layer of fiberglass over the wood, then sanded it smooth and at last putting a coat of white paint on her.
 Over that winter I turned 14 and we came out that spring and won the first regatta of the year.
 Later that year we won the Great Lakes District Championship.
 It made it worth it.

 At 15, my dad and his partner bought a bigger sailboat that took 8 to sail.
 It had 8 berths, a galley, engine, head, and dining table.
 The entire family sailed together.
 We took this boat from Chicago, over to Port Huron, MI for the first ever non-stop race between Port Huron and Chicago, raced the Mackinac Race, and a number of other races that took us up and down Lake Michigan.